emcf/thepipe/README.md

 ## Local Installation 🛠️

 The Pipe handles a wide array of complex filetypes, and thus requires installation of many different packages to function.
 It also requires a very capable machine for good response times.
 For this reason, we host it as an API that works out-of-the-box.
-To use The Pipe locally for free instead, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), and the local python requirements, which differ from the more lightweight API requirements:
+To use The Pipe locally for free instead, you will need [playwright](https://github.com/microsoft/playwright), [ctags](https://github.com/universal-ctags/), [pytesseract](https://github.com/h/pytesseract), [pytube](https://github.com/pytube/) and the remaining local python requirements, which differ from the more lightweight API requirements:

 ```bash
 git clone https://github.com/emcf/thepipe
 pip install -r requirements_local.txt
 ```

 Tip for windows users: Install the python-libmagic binaries with `pip install python-magic-bin`.
 Ensure the `tesseract-ocr` binaries and the `ctags` binaries are in your PATH.
+For YouTube video extraction to function consistently, you will need to modify your `pytube` installation to send a valid user agent header (I know, it's complicated.
+See [this issue](https://github.com/pytube/pytube/issues/399) for more).

 Now you can use The Pipe with Python:
 ```bash